Radiative neutrino mass in an alternative $U(1)_{B-L}$ gauge symmetry: Model setup and phenomenologies

 \subsection{Lepton sector and lepton flavor violations}

-The charged lepton masses are given by $m_\ell =y_\ell v/\sqrt2$ after the electroweak symmetry breaking, where $m_\ell$ is assumed to be the mass eigenstate. {The neutrino mass matrix is induced at the one-loop level as shown in Fig.~\ref{fig:diagram}, and its mass-insertion-approximation form is given by}
+The charged lepton masses are given by $m_\ell =y_\ell v/\sqrt2$ after the electroweak symmetry breaking, where $m_\ell$ is assumed to be the mass eigenstate. {The neutrino mass matrix is induced at the one-loop level as shown in Fig.~\ref{fig:diagram}, and its mass-insertion-approximation form is given by} \footnote{Notice here that our one-loop function is different from the one of Ma model~\cite{Ma:2006km}, since we apply a mass insertion approximation method.}

 where $r_i\equiv (m_i/m_s)^2$, $(Y_\nu)_{\alpha i}\equiv \sum_{j=1}^3\frac{(y_\nu)_{\alpha j} (V_N^T)_{ji}}{\sqrt2}$.
 Once we define $D_\nu\equiv U_{MNS} {\cal M}_{\nu} U_{MNS}^T \equiv U_{MNS} (Y_\nu R Y_\nu^T) U_{MNS}^T$, $Y_\nu$ can be rewritten in terms of observables and several arbitral parameters as: